 According to Google, 41% of smart speaker owners feel like they’re speaking to a friend or another person when they’re using it.
 The fact that a substantial number of people feel like using a voice assistant is like talking to another human is interesting, especially in the healthcare sector.

-As a result, if implemented thoughtfully, voice assistants can be used to tackle issues like depression and loneliness, providing people who suffer from various mental health conditions with company, even if it’s in the form of a smart speaker.
+As a result, if implemented thoughtfully, Alexa Skill development can be used to tackle issues like depression and loneliness, providing people who suffer from various mental health conditions with company, even if it’s in the form of a smart speaker.
 If you tell Alexa you’re feeling lonely for example, Alexa can suggest that you call a loved one, or go for some fresh air to boost your mood.

 Alexa for the older generation: